zhangyunhao116/zmail/README.md

 import zmail
 mail = {
     'subject': 'Success!',  # Anything you want.
-    'content': 'This message from zmail!',  # Anything you want.
+    'content_text': 'This message from zmail!',  # Anything you want.
     'attachments': ['/Users/zyh/Documents/example.zip','/root/1.jpg'],  # Absolute path will be better.
 }